ScriptAlchemist/jot_zettelkasten/zet/computer_science/gcp/sre/principles/chapter_6.md

 * Signals that are collected, but not exposed in any pre-baked dashboard nor used by any alert, are candidates for removal.

+In Google's experience, basic collection and aggregation of metrics, paired with alerting and dashboards, has worked well as a relatively standalone system.
+(In fact Google's monitoring systems is broken up into several binaries, but typically people learn about all aspects of these binaries.)
+It can be tempting to combine monitoring with other aspects of inspecting complex systems, such as detailed system profiling, single-process debugging, tracking details about exceptions or crashes, load testing, log collection and analysis, or traffic inspection.
+While most of these subjects share commonalities with basic monitoring, blending together too many results in overly complex and fragile systems.
+As in many other aspects of software engineering, maintaining distinct systems with clear, simple, loosely coupled points of integration is a better strategy (for example, using web APIs for pulling summary data in a format that can remain constant over an extended period of time).